 Credit risk is the risk that one party to a financial instrument will cause a financial loss for the other party by failing to discharge an obligation.
-The financial instruments that potentially subject the Company to credit risk consist of cash, cash equivalents, and accounts receivable.
+The financial instruments that potentially subject the Company to credit risk consist of cash, cash equivalents, accounts receivable, and the loan receivable from Byrna LATAM.
 The Company maintains cash with high credit quality financial institutions located in the U.S. and South Africa.
 The Company maintains cash and cash equivalent balances with financial institutions in the U.S. in excess of amounts insured by the Federal Deposit Insurance Corporation.